dpsmith/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 There was a failed attempt to extend a TPM PCR in the Secure Launch platform module.
 This is most likely to due to misconfigured hardware or kernel.
-Ensure the TPM chip is enabled and the kernel TPM support is built in (it should not be built as a module).
+Ensure the TPM chip is enabled, and the kernel TPM support is built in (it should not be built as a module).

 ======  ======================